 Where to go from here

 Now that you know a little more about the process and requirements for rezoning a home, you might be feeling a little overwhelmed.
 Do not worry!
-Sustainable Design Build is more than equipped to assist you as a homeowner to direct you through the rezoning process and get your lot ready for construction of an ADU!
+We have connections and resources that can help you navigate this process.
+Feel free to reach out to Sustainable Design Build to get more information about your property’s potential and information for rezoning.